Course of Study Review Policy

 Course of Study Review Procedure

 Reviews of existing courses of study will usually follow the AC Curriculum and Assessment Quality Assurance System which outlines scheduling details.
-Procedures are outlined below:

 1. Appointment of Course Review Committee

-2. Review of course of study
+2. Internal review of course of study

 The CRC will conduct a review of the course of study, including consideration of the following information as relevant:

 - performance data (such as any outcomes of external moderation of grades);

 - staff and student feedback (including feedback from completed subject evaluations, student experience surveys, and other student surveys);

 - feedback from the professional accreditation body (if applicable);

 - how the future delivery of the course aligns to the strategic direction of the College.

 From this review, recommendations are made by the CRC as to improvements to the structure, delivery, student learning, learning outcomes at the course and subject level, and management of the course of study.
 The CRC may recommend the development of related or nested courses of study as part of the review of the higher-level qualification, which includes all elements of the course design as a stand-alone qualification as well as details of the nested arrangement into the higher-level qualification.
 The reviews and recommendations of the CRC are presented as a Comprehensive Review Report.